Home » Mexico » Juarez Safety 2023: How Safe is Juarez for Travel?

 A Comprehensive Look at Juarez’s Crime Rates

-From 2012 forward, the killings in Ciudad Juarez decreased but are still high.
 In 2020 the total homicide rate was 1649, while in 2021 was 1421.
 In 2022, the numbers have slightly decreased, with a total number of 1045 homicides.

 Cartel Presence in Ciudad Juarez